AI Use Cases/Construction

 How does AI optimize intelligent document extraction for Construction?

 Revenue Institute's AI model is trained specifically on construction document types - RFIs, submittals, AIA payment applications, safety reports, and subcontractor invoices - and integrates directly with Procore, Sage 300 Construction, and Primavera P6 to extract data and route it to the correct cost codes, approvers, and workflows without manual re-entry.
 The system understands construction-specific compliance requirements like prevailing wage documentation, OSHA reportability, and Davis-Bacon line item formatting, so it flags exceptions that generic OCR tools miss.
-As it processes more of your firm's documents, the model learns your specific cost structures, document templates, and terminology, improving accuracy from 92% to 98%+ within 90 days.
+As it processes more of your firm's documents, the model learns your specific cost structures, document templates, and terminology, so accuracy climbs month over month - the working target is 98%+ on your standard documents by month 12.

 Is our Operations data kept secure during this process?